abraunegg/onedrive/README.md

 If you are not using the above application version or greater, you must upgrade your application to obtain support.

 ## Have a Question
-If you have a question or need something clarified, please raise a new disscussion post [here](https://github.com/abraunegg/onedrive/discussions)
+If you have a question or need something clarified, please raise a new discussion post [here](https://github.com/abraunegg/onedrive/discussions)

 Be sure to review the Frequently Asked Questions as well before raising a new discussion post.